azazellochg/temscript/docs/server.rst

 Python command
 --------------

-Alternatively the temscript server can also be run from within Python using :func:`run_server` function.
+Alternatively the pytemscript server can also be run from within Python using :func:`run_server` function.

-.. autofunction:: temscript.run_server
+.. autofunction:: pytemscript.run_server